Optimal learning of quantum channels in diamond distance: Introduction

-A second direction is to obtain a finer understanding of the role of coherence in channel tomography.
-One would like to characterise the optimal sample complexity under explicit constraints on the degree of collectivity across channel uses—for example, when only $t$-copy collective measurements or bounded-depth coherent processing are allowed.
-For state tomography, such trade-offs between copies, entanglement, and quantum memory have been analysed in Refs.~\cite{chen2024optimaltradeoffentanglementcopy,hu2024sampleoptimalmemoryefficient}; extending this programme to the diamond-distance channel learning setting remains largely open.
+A second direction is to better understand the role of coherence in channel tomography.
+In particular, it would be interesting to determine the optimal query complexity under explicit restrictions on coherent processing across channel uses---for example, when one is limited to a number \(t\) of adaptive and coherent queries to the unknown channel interleaved with arbitrary quantum operations, including collective measurements across the $t$-uses.
+For state tomography, such trade-offs between the number of copies and the available quantum memory (coherent versus incoherent measurements) have been analysed in Refs.~\cite{chen2024optimaltradeoffentanglementcopy,hu2024sampleoptimalmemoryefficient}; developing an analogous theory for diamond-distance channel learning remains largely open.
+One natural possibility is to study blockwise versions of our protocol, in which the coherent part is applied only within blocks of at most \(t\) Choi-state copies, while different blocks are processed independently and combined only through classical post-processing, in the spirit of limited-entanglement measurement schemes for state tomography~\cite{pelecanos2025mixedstatetomographyreduces,PSW25}.